 How to Apply for Philippines Passport in DFA?
-Your Step-by-Step Guide for New and Renewal in the Philippines!
+Your Step-by-Step Guide for DFA Appointment in the Philippines!

 For first-time applicants, visit the DFA website: dfa.gov.ph, ready your Philippine passport requirements, set a DFA appointment online with the nearest Regional Office to your current address.
 After that, fill out the online application form and then save it.
 Print your DFA appointment and bring the aforementioned data to the DFA Regional Office within your region.

 We encourage applicants to arrive 30 minutes earlier prior to your scheduled DFA appointment

 New Applicants of DFA passports MUST take note of these requirements.

 Duly accomplished application form – may be downloaded from DFA Website

 PSA (Philippines Statistics Authority) Birth Certificate or Certified True Copy (CTC) of BC issued by the Local Civil Registrar (LCR)

 Valid picture IDs and supporting documents to prove identity.

 For additional info to answer your queries, click here.